urho3d/urho3d/Readme.txt

 Currently CMake build configuration has been set to compile Urho3D as 32bit by default.
 To enable 64bit build for Visual Studio, run one of the cmake_vs20xx.bat by passing the option "Win64" explicitly.
-This will overrides CMake to use a 64bit solution generator.
+This overrides CMake to use a 64bit solution generator.

 To enable 64bit build for non-MSVC/non-Windows platform, pass the option "-DENABLE_64BIT=1" explicitly when invoking cmake_eclipse.sh/